Skip to content

 if self.verbose:

-self._plot_loss_curves(losses, f"Self-supervised {self.__class__.__name__} {algo.upper()}")
+self._plot_loss_curves(losses, f"Self-supervised {self.__class__.__name__} {optimizer.upper()}")

 return losses